sawyerwatts/Checklists/language/go.md

     Goroutine need to be told that no more values will be sent?
 - Does the receiving Goroutine early escape and put the sender at risk of hanging/leaking? (`context.WithCancel` and cancel funcs are helpful here)
+  - Using a buffered channel can help here
 - Does the receiving Goroutine need to wait until the sending Goroutine has shutdown before escaping?
 (Done channels and waitgroups are helpful here)
 - Does every `select` block `case <-ctx.Done(): return` (or some other